A better way to display museum hours

 • Use minimal amount of space.

-• Visually convey those days that have late hours.
+• Visually convey those days that have later hours.

-• Ability to customize the graphics identity of institution and medium.
+• Ability to customize the graphics identity of the institution and the medium.

 Features

-• The days are grouped into logical sets - weekdays are grouped together and the weekend is grouped together.
-That respects the way we live our lives.
+• The days are grouped into logical sets - weekdays are grouped together and the weekend days are grouped together - respecting the way we live our lives.

 • Easy to pick out of a busy webpage or brochure.

-• Easy to understand - familiar images and layout.
+• Easy to understand - familiar content, order, and layout.

 • Takes up little room.